it-at-m/itm-prettier-codeformat/README.md

 **Information**: The configuration might also work with older versions but was not tested.

-Some Prettier plugins (like [@ianvs/prettier-plugin-sort-imports](https://github.com/IanVS/prettier-plugin-sort-imports)) need information about the TypeScript version used in your project. this configuration assumes you are using
+Some Prettier plugins (like [@ianvs/prettier-plugin-sort-imports](https://github.com/IanVS/prettier-plugin-sort-imports)) need information about the TypeScript version used in your project.
+This configuration assumes you are using
-**Typescript 5.2.2** in your project.
-This configuration will be updated regulary to always set the **latest minor version** of TypeScript.
+**Typescript 5.2.2** in your project, but this [can be overwritten if needed](#important-overriding-typescript-version).

 ## Roadmap